 The rewards scheme favors spending at gas stations and restaurants.
 Purchases made through PayPal and on eBay earn at accelerated rates as well.
 General spending earns 1 point per $1 spent, a relatively low baseline rate that’s nevertheless in line with many other rewards credit cards.

 PayPal Extras Mastercard does have some notable drawbacks.
-Annual point earnings are capped at 50,000.
+You need at least 6,000 points to redeem for cash back.
 Points expire 24 months after they’re initially earned.
 And there’s no sign-up bonus or introductory APR promotion to sweeten the deal for new cardholders.

 On the bright side, there’s a nice lineup of Mastercard-backed benefits for consumers and travelers.
 You do need a PayPal account to apply, but opening one is easy and free, so there’s little downside to doing so.
 If you close your PayPal account for any reason after getting this card, you can keep the card and use it regularly.